-Philippine Airlines (PAL) said on the 17th it will limit passengers to bringing up to two power banks onboard, in line with the latest guidance from the International Civil Aviation Organization (ICAO).
+Philippine Airlines (PAL) said on the 17th that it is limiting carry-on power banks to two per passenger, in line with the latest guidance from the International Civil Aviation Organization (ICAO).

-To prevent short circuits, the airline also requires each unit to be individually packed, such as by covering the terminals or placing it in an accessory case, plastic bag or protective pouch.
+To prevent short circuits, the airline also requires each power bank to be individually packed, such as by covering the terminals or placing it in an accessory case, plastic bag or protective pouch.

 Charging a power bank itself during a flight is strictly prohibited.
 Using a power bank to charge electronic devices is allowed, but not while the aircraft is taxiing or during takeoff and landing.